Jessie M. Soga: Advertising for studemts in Glasgow and Edinburgh

 In 1924, Soga joined An Commun Gaidhealach but it is not known if she performed at any of the National Mòds.

+The Woodside Choir, with Soga as conductor, achieved Second Place in the "Female Voice Choirs: Scottish Class" section of the Edinburgh Music Fesrival held in the Usher Hall in May 1928, as was reported in the Edinburgh Evening News.
+The Festival as a whole had attracted more than five thousand competitors.

 Involvement in women's suffrage campaign

 In 1908, Soga was one of the "prime movers", according to suffrage campaign leader Teresa Billington-Greig, in creating a large new Women's Freedom League branch in the prosperous West End of Glasgow (Hillhead).
 The public launch meeting at the Hillhead Burgh Hall greatly exceeded expectations, as the numbers overflowed the main hall and a second room, with a large membership as a result.
 Soga and E.S.
 Semple were appointed joint branch secretary in February 1908 and hosted an "At Home" event in the same halls in April, with Margaret Irwin (trade unionist) as keynote speaker.

 The size and scale of events included national occasions, such as in March 1908, when Soga provided the singing, organised recitations and a violinist at an "overflowing" event at Glasgow's grand Grecian buildings (Prince of Wales Halls) to welcome released Scottish (WSPU) prisoners from Holloway.
 It was Agnes Husband of Dundee who welcomed the speakers Amy Sanderson and Anna Munro (both prisoners themselves, who shared a hymn sung in prison, and were already on the WFL National Executive Committee) and the other speaker was WFL leader Teresa Billington-Greig.
-By October that year, fortnightly branch meetings were being held, with Soga still joint branch secretary, now with M.Barrowman.
+By October that year, fortnightly branch meetings were being held, with Soga still joint branch secretary, now with M. Barrowman.
 Her name is mentioned in private letters between suffrage leaders Helen Crawfurd and Janet Barrowman.